Poetry for Letting Go: In Blackwater Woods by Mary Oliver

 to let it go.

-There’s something I find calming and quite freeing about reading this over.
+There’s something I find so calming and freeing about reading this.
 As if the pressure is taken off for a moment.
 Mary Oliver neatly summarises something I often forget – that letting go is always possible in some sense.
-It also parallels the simple wisdom in I Am Pilgrim that “if you want to be free, all you have to do is let go”.

 Whatever it is we’re letting go of, and however we’re going to go about doing it, I think Mary Oliver can be a great mentor for the process.